Free clothes, school supplies and furniture Henrico County and Richmond.

-Examples of what can be provided to the needy include work clothes, school items, and holiday items such as toys and gifts for children.
+Examples of what can be provided to the needy vary by charity or church.
+There are both clothing closets as well as thrift stores and furniture banks.
+There may be work clothes, school items, and holiday items such as toys or gifts for children; even birthday toys.
 Many of the distribution centers operate limited hours, so it is recommended to call in advance.
-The availability of goods also depends heavily on donations, so this can also limit the the types and amount of clothing that is disbursed.
+The availability of goods or free stuff also depends heavily on donations, so this can also limit the the types and amount of clothing that is disbursed.
 Some of the centers may also offer referrals to social services, government aid, and other support.

 Dress for Success of Central Virginia

 Telephone number is (804) 234-3034.

 Women who are seeking a job can benefit from this non-profit.
 The Henrico County Dress for Success program provides free professional attire and clothing to job ready women.
 They can also sign up for other resources such as career counseling and resume review.
 Free clothing may be offered for an interview or when someone starts a new full time job.
 Kids and students can get educational supplies if going to college.

 P.O.
 Box 38212

 Telephone number is (804)257-7730